-Since the invention of writing, this creative outlet is one of the most beautiful ways for a person to express themselves.
-The writing quotes below will inspire you to begin your own writing journey.
+Since the invention of writing, this creative outlet has been one of the most beautiful ways for a person to express themselves, as you’ll see in the writing quotes below.

 Writing has given us the ability to relate to others, say what we cannot say, and learn about topics that we may have otherwise not experienced for ourselves.

 Writing can take you to another place, another time, and another space.

 Without writing, we would not have the amazing stories we have today, passed down from ages ago.